AkredD/SyncClient/README.md

 ## Work cases

 ### Providers

    You can create local or ssh provider to read or write files for synchronization.
- If you want to user ssh provider, make sure the public key is in the destination server, otherwise you couldn't connect.
+ If you want to use ssh provider, make sure your public key is in the destination server, otherwise you couldn't connect.

 ### Transfers